Clydesdale F.C. (1883): History

-Clydesdale's last recorded match in the Lanarkshire Cup was a 10–0 defeat at Wishaw Thistle F.C. in the second round, 8 goals coming in the first half and goalkeeper Gibson being singled out for special praise.
+Clydesdale's last recorded match in the Lanarkshire Cup was a 10–0 defeat at Wishaw Thistle in the second round, eight goals coming in the first half and goalkeeper Gibson being singled out for special praise.
 The club's last competitive match was a 12–0 defeat to Northern F.C. in the North-Eastern Cup in January 1892, a competition for clubs in the north and east of Glasgow, which the club had entered five times without ever winning a match.

 The last record of the club is being drawn to play Hamilton Harp in the Coatbridge Express Cup (which functioned as the Lanarkshire Consolation Cup).
 The match was scheduled to take place on 26 March 1892, but was postponed, and never in fact took place, with Harp going through to the second round.

 Colours

 The club originally played in navy shirts, white shorts, and red socks.
 From 1887 to 1891 it wore cream shirts and white shorts; for its final season, the club adopted all navy.